helahi3/ChessV2/README.md

 Players can only play as White against the computer.
 Screenshots of the game are available in the /screenshots folder.

-I am currently in the process of developing the chess engine, since it currently exists in a very rudimentary form.
+I am currently in the process of developing the chess engine.

 Ongoing goal: Build a chess engine good enough to beat myself!